ifram333/testing-mobile-template/README.md

 The project is executed through the following maven command called from the root folder (./testing-mobile-template/)

-`mvn clean -pl %module% -am test -Dserver=%serverIndex%`
+`-pl %module% -am test`

 If the execution is to be done to a particular tag, the line -Dcucumber.filter.tags=@Test is added to the execution command.

-`mvn clean -pl %module% -am test -Dcucumber.filter.tags=@Test -Dserver=%serverIndex%`
+`-pl %module% -am test -Dcucumber.filter.tags=@Test`

 In the event that the test execution fails, a **rerun.txt** file will be created in the target folder, this file will save the failed cases so that they can be re-executed with the following command.

-`mvn clean -pl %module% -am test -Dsuite=failedScenarios.xml -Dserver=%serverIndex%`
+`-pl %module% -am test -Dsuite=failedScenarios.xml`

 > %module% is the name of the module to execute (android/ios)

-> %serverIndex% is the index of the server to load (this parameter is zero-indexed)

 ## Generating report

-The project is executed through the maven command
+The project is executed through the Maven command

 The test report is generated with the following maven command, called from the required module folder ( ./testing-mobile-template/android or ./testing-mobile-template/ios).

-`mvn clean allure:report`
+`allure:report`

 The report will be saved in the **target/reports/report** folder of the module where the command was called.